General Social Survey - Giving, Volunteering and Participating (GSS GVP)

 Data sources and methodology

 The questionnaire was designed based on research and extensive consultations with data users.
-Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, with respondents in four cities, representing three provinces, who were screened in based on representative criteria.
+Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, with respondents who were screened in based on representative criteria.
 Questions which worked well and others that needed clarification or redesign were highlighted.
 QDRC staff compiled a detailed report of the results along with their recommendations.
 All comments and feedback from qualitative testing were carefully considered and incorporated into the survey when possible.

 This is a sample survey with a cross-sectional design.

 This survey uses a frame that combines landline and cellular telephone numbers from the Census and various administrative sources with Statistics Canada's dwelling frame.
 Records on the frame are groups of one or several telephone numbers associated with the same address (or single telephone number in the case a link between a telephone number and an address could not be established).
 This sampling frame is used to obtain a better coverage of households with a telephone number.